 How exactly do you define a perfectly ripe pear?
 Soft?
 Firm?
 Green?
 Brown?
 It depends.
 Give the pear a gentle squeeze on its shoulder, the fleshy portion of the pear along the stem.
 It ought to give slightly but not a lot.
 Pass over any pear that bears blemishes.
 And if the pears are piled up at room temperature, take a whiff; you ought to catch the scent of that subtle, intoxicating, sweet pear perfume.

-Gorgonzola Dolce with Roasted Pears and Spiced Walnuts Recipe
+Gorgonzola Dolce with Roasted Pears Recipe

 - Quick Glance